Skip to content

 Researchers & Developers Your work drives company valuations, but your equity is priced after the fact.

-Without new agreements, AI accelerates this imbalance — turning your creativity into a corporate asset without you ever sharing in the reward.
+Without new agreements, AI accelerates this imbalance, turning your creativity into a corporate asset without you ever sharing in the reward.

 The AI Innovation Addendum

-Here's the contract we should all be signing — one that protects human creativity while allowing companies to thrive.
+Here's the contract we should all be signing.
+One that protects human creativity while allowing companies to thrive.

 Highlights: